 The Center for American Progress estimates that 47% of Virginians live in child care deserts where there are more than three children for every licensed child care slot.
 Five of the ten largest Virginia state agencies by number of employees are public universities.
-Given their regional dispersion throughout the state and high concentrations of state employees, Virginia's public universities are uniquely positioned to help the State address the lack of licensed daycare while simultaneously addressing the needs of their employees and students.
+Given their regional dispersion throughout the state and high concentrations of state employees, Virginia's public universities, colleges, and community colleges are uniquely positioned to help the State address the lack of licensed daycare while simultaneously addressing the needs of their employees and students.

-BE IT THERFORE RESOLVED the JMU Faculty Senate urges the JMU administration to seize this political opportunity when the goals and needs of the state align with the goals and needs of the University to advocate for the expansion of the Commission's mandate to include public universities and for the state to increase its direct financial support for affordable, on-campus childcare facilities.
+BE IT THERFORE RESOLVED the JMU Faculty Senate urges the JMU administration to seize this political opportunity when the goals and needs of the state align with the goals and needs of the University to advocate for the expansion of the Commission's mandate to include public universities, colleges, and community colleges and for the state to increase its direct financial support for affordable, on-campus childcare facilities.